 - There should be preferably two and maximum three Guest Editors (GEs), when all GEs are from academia.
 It is strongly encouraged to have one or more experts as GEs from Industry.
 When GEs are from both academia and Industry or only from Industry, a Special Section may have upto a maximum of four GEs.
 GEs should be all experts on the subject-area and should preferably be from different countries.
 More than one GE from the same university is discouraged.
 All GEs should individually confirm the EIC that they agree to organize the SS proposed.
 One of the GEs, who has enough prior-experience as an AE will do all communications with the EIC.
 Note that EIC may add one of the regular AEs of the journal or any other renowned expert as one of the GEs.

 - The responsibility of organizing the SS is equal for all the GEs and it is not divided between them.
 All GEs are 100% responsible for taking any decision on any manuscript.
 All GEs are equally congratulated for the success of the SS.

-- While submitting the proposal, the GEs should select an area that is EMERGING and having great potential (that is within the scope of JESTIE) and prepare the proposal in the prescribed format available from the EIC.
+- When submitting the proposal, the GEs should select an area that is EMERGING and having great potential (that is within the scope of JESTIE) and prepare the proposal in the prescribed format available from the EIC.
 SS should be on a focused area of research.
 SS out of a conference is not encouraged.

 - When submitting the proposal, GE should submit also CVs of all GEs (maximum 5 page pdf-file for each GE, highlighting GE’s expertise in the proposed area of SS) and a list of reviewers (preferably not less than 50 names with affiliation and email address).